pvdz/preval/tests/cases/try_escaping/let_assign.md

 - (todo) access object property that also exists on prototype? $array_reverse
+- (todo) array reads var statement with init BinaryExpression
 - (todo) can try-escaping support this expr node type?
 CallExpression
-- (todo) support array reads statement type VarStatement
-- (todo) support array reads statement type WhileStatement

 ## Globals